Wind-WindKids/winding/samples/sophieandwind/winter.md

 *See you soon!*

 When she stepped out of the plane, the air smelled different, warm.
-And in another half an hour, there was Wind, grinning at her.
+And in another half an hour, there was Wind, and they were hugging tight.

 @image:
 Glass walls at San Francisco International.
 Winter light pours in, but it’s warm and golden.
 Wind waits just past the barrier, grinning.
 Palm trees sway outside.